 The best time to visit this area is between November and February when it is winter.
 In summer, temperatures rise up to 40 degrees and it is almost impossible to walk around.
 The Gajner Palace, has been transformed into a heritage hotel and is a good starting-point for discovering the area.

 One of the best things to do in Bikaner is to spend the night in a former palace, build by the maharadja’s.
 There are many possibilities in different price ranges.

 - Do you want to enter a fairytale and spend the night in luxury?
 The Laxmi Niwas Palace is a palace that has been transformed into a luxury 5 star hotel.
 It is slightly outside the center but a rickshaw can take you sightseeing in Bikaner and get you to the old center within 20 minutes.

 - Hotel Bhairon Vilas, is centrally located at the Junagarh fort.
 From here you can walk straight into the old city center and start your sightseeing in Bikaner.
 You will be spending the night in a unique Rajasthani palace, in original palace rooms.
 The service and the rooms are simple but well taken care of.
 The accompanying bar and coffee shop are also a worth visting, because of the many authentic attributes.
 In the shop you will find beautiful traditional jewelry.

 - A nice and beautiful haveli to spend the night is Harasar Haveli, located in a slightly quieter area.
 You can also book a stay with a local family in the countryside through this Haveli!
 A nice experience and recommended if you have more time.

-- Gajmer Palace is a beautiful palace to spend the night, if you are looking for a bit more peace and planning to go sightseeing in Bikaner Gajner Wildlife Sanctuary.
+- Gajner Palace, located in Gajner, is a beautiful palace to spend the night, if you are looking for a bit more peace.
+Besides that it’s the perfect place to go sightseeing in Bikaner Gajner Wildlife Sanctuary.

 The best places to eat in Bikaner?